AdevintaSpain/RxPager/README.md

 ##Common data types
-There is available a POJO called: TokenPage `TokenPage(String nextPageToken, List<ITEM> results)` being ITEM the tipe of your elements in the list.
+There is available a POJO called: TokenPage `TokenPage(String nextPageToken, List<ITEM> results)` being ITEM the type of your elements in the list.